manheim/jenkinsfile-pipeline/README.md

 Jenkinsfile.declarative = true
 ```

 A short-coming of Declarative Pipelines is the inability to use variables when defining Stage names (See: [JENKINS-43820](https://issues.jenkins-ci.org/browse/JENKINS-43820)).
-The compromise made by terraform-pipeline is to name each of the top-level Stage names using consecutive numbers '1', '2', '3', etc.  The following code:
+The compromise made by jenkinsfile-pipeline-library is to name each of the top-level Stage names using consecutive numbers '1', '2', '3', etc.  The following code:

 ```
 @Library('jenkinsfile-pipeline-library') _